CaliW/CompArchFinal_Cali_Chase/README.md

 Jump and Branch commands can be used to jump to any line of code, not just the next line.
 Jumping simply changes the PC to whatever line you want to run next.
 Branching only does this if certain conditions have been met.
 Both will be explained further in the Common Commands section below.

 #### How registers work:
+Processor operations mostly involve processing data.
+This data can be stored in memory and accessed from thereon.
+However, reading data from and storing data into memory slows down the processor, as it involves complicated processes of sending the data request across the control bus and into the memory storage unit and getting the data through the same channel.

+To speed up the processor operations, the processor includes some internal memory storage locations, called registers.

+The registers store data elements for processing without having to access the memory.
+A limited number of registers are built into the processor chip.

 #### Commenting:
 Comment code using #